ai21m027/RL_Project_HEX/README.md

 (recommended): Run Visual Studio Code from this directory by entering "code ."

 In your IDE select the venv as target framework. (or run scripts directly from the activated console)

+# Training

+Use the notebook hex_engine_training.ipynb to implement the deep Q learning algorithm there and to keep the original hex_engine.py file clean